Global generation of test ideals in mixed characteristic and applications: Introduction

-Using the same method as the proof of the above result, we also observe that if $z \in X$ is a point (possible non-closed) so that $X_z$ is regular and $\mult_z(\Delta) < 1$, then $\tau_+(\cO_X, \Delta)$ agrees with $\cO_X$ in a neighborhood of $z$, see \autoref{cor.MultiplicityBoundOnThreshold}.
-Note similar statements are known in positive characteristic, see \cite[Theorem 1.1]{KadyrsizovaKenkelPageSinghSmith-ExtramalSings} where it is also shown that such bounds are essentially optimal.
+Using the same method as the proof of the above result, we also observe that if $z \in X$ is a point (possibly non-closed) so that $X_z$ is regular and $\mult_z(\Delta) < 1$, then $\tau_+(\cO_X, \Delta)$ agrees with $\cO_X$ in a neighborhood of $z$, see \autoref{cor.MultiplicityBoundOnThreshold}.
+Note similar statements are known in positive characteristic, see \cite[Theorem 1.1]{KadyrsizovaKenkelPageSinghSmith-ExtramalSings} where it is also shown that such bounds are essentially optimal, also see \cite{SatoStabilityOfTestIdeals}.